 Combat: A power can't attack a territory controlled by or containing units belonging to a power with which it is not at war.
 If a power at war attacks a sea zone containing units belonging to both a power with which it's already at war and a power with which it's not at war, the latter power's units are ignored.
 Those units won't participate in the battle in any way, and a state of war with that power will not result.

 Neutral Powers: When a power is not at war with anyone, it is neutral.
 Powers that begin the game neutral, such as the United States and the Soviet Union, aren't initially part of the Allies or the Axis.
 The Axis powers are on the opposite side of these neutral powers, but they are not yet considered enemies.
 While a power remains neutral, it operates under even tighter restrictions.
 A neutral power can't move land or air units into or through neutral territories.
-It can't move units into or through territories or onto ships belonging to another power or use another power's naval bases, nor can another power move land or air units into or through its territories or onto its ships or use its naval bases. present, a submarine can move through a sea zone containing enemy warships without stopping.
-However, if a submarine enters a sea zone containing an enemy destroyer during the Combat Move phase, its movement ends immediately and combat will result.
-Armor, Mechanized Infantry, & Blitzing Armor can "blitz" by moving through an unoccupied hostile territory as the first part of a move that can end in a friendly or hostile territory.
+It can't move units into or through territories or onto ships belonging to another power or use another power's naval bases, nor can another power move land or air units into or through its territories or onto its ships or use its naval bases.

+Tanks, Mechanized Infantry, and Blitzing

+A tank can "blitz" by moving through an unoccupied hostile territory as the first part of a move that can end in a friendly or hostile territory.
 In addition, 1 mechanized infantry unit can move along with each blitzing tank.
 The complete move must occur during the Combat Move phase.
 The blitzing units establish control of the first territory before they move to the next.
 Place your control marker on the first territory and adjust the national production levels as you blitz.
 A tank (or mechanized infantry) that encounters enemy units, including AAA (antiaircraft artillery) units, or an industrial complex, air base, or naval base, in the first territory it enters must stop there and may not blitz.